Enforcement actions at consumer watchdog agency halt under Trump

 - Tech thinks it has a fix for the problems it created: blockchain

-In the roughly seven years it has been in existence, the bureau has returned $3.97 billion in cash back to American consumers through enforcement actions and an additional $7.93 billion in other types of relief, such as lower loan balances or debt relief, based on the CFPB’s records.
+In the roughly seven years it has been in existence, the bureau has returned $3.97 billion in cash back to U.S. consumers through enforcement actions and an additional $7.93 billion in other types of relief, such as lower loan balances or debt relief, based on the CFPB’s records.
 The bureau estimates roughly one of every 10 Americans has received some sort of reimbursement or relief due to the bureau’s enforcement work since it was created.

 Despite that direct relief to consumers, Republicans — including Mulvaney when he was representing South Carolina in Congress — accused the bureau of overreach.
 Mulvaney once called the bureau a “sick, sad joke” of an agency.

-Bureau watchers on both sides of the issue say they don’t believe enforcement actions have stopped entirely, and supervision and investigations at the agency are still ongoing.
+Bureau watchers on both sides of the issue say they don’t believe enforcement actions have stopped entirely, and supervision and investigations at the agency are continuing.
 In a statement, the CFPB said the slowdown is tied to a new administration taking over the bureau, adding “it is our job to enforce the law, and we take it very seriously.”

-“Assessing the legal risks of all pending enforcement actions is a critical part of the transition process and standard procedure for new leadership at enforcement agencies such as the Bureau.
-That review continues alongside the agency’s ongoing law enforcement work,” the statement said.
+“Assessing the legal risks of all pending enforcement actions is a critical part of the transition process and standard procedure for new leadership at enforcement agencies such as the bureau.
+That review continues alongside the agency’s ongoing law-enforcement work,” the statement said.

 While consumer advocates expected fewer enforcement actions under a more business-friendly Trump administration, the fact that the database indicates they have stopped entirely raises concern that consumers have been left vulnerable.
 There were some periods under the Obama administration where bureau enforcement actions slowed, but those appear largely tied to the fact the agency was just getting underway.
 This is the longest stretch without enforcement actions in the CFPB’s history.

-“Enforcement is very important,” said Lauren Saunders, associate director at the National Consumer Law Center, a consumer advocacy organization and a critic of Mulvaney.
+“Enforcement is very important,” said Lauren Saunders, associate director at the National Consumer Law Center, a consumer-advocacy organization and a critic of Mulvaney.
 “If a company violates the law, it needs to be held accountable and called out instead of being quietly admonished through supervision.”

 The bureau effectively has two main avenues it can use to check wrongdoing at banks and other financial companies.

 One is supervision, which is typically confidential and more routine.
 The CFPB has full-time inspectors inside most of the nation’s largest banks who, when they see something that may not be illegal but still raises concerns, can speak privately with bank management.
-If an issue is more substantial, like a potential breach of consumer protection laws, the bureau can begin an investigation that can culminate in an enforcement order, which is basically a court order directing a company to stop illegal behavior and often carries a fine.
+If an issue is more substantial, like a potential breach of consumer-protection laws, the bureau can begin an investigation that can culminate in an enforcement order, which is basically a court order directing a company to stop illegal behavior and often carries a fine.

 Whether or not enforcement has been slowed by the management change, Mulvaney repeatedly has said he wants to significantly curtail the bureau’s operations, and the slowing of enforcement would be part of that.

-“I made it clear that the Bureau will continue to execute the law, but will no longer go beyond its statutory mandate,” Mulvaney said in his semiannual report to Congress.
+“I made it clear that the bureau will continue to execute the law, but will no longer go beyond its statutory mandate,” Mulvaney said in his semiannual report to Congress.
 His report also called for Congress to pass laws further curtailing the bureau’s authority.

 Mulvaney will appear in front of Congress on Wednesday and Thursday to discuss that report, and enforcement is expected to come up in questioning.